An Assessment of the Overlooked Dangers of Template Engines

+The severity of SSTI (Server-Side Template Injection) in real-world websites and frameworks is confirmed by bug bounty reports.
+Table \ref{tab:hackeronereports} shows six SSTI vulnerability reports.
+The column \emph{reported to} shows that big companies and agencies can also have SSTI vulnerabilities.
+Moreover, the bounty payouts to the authors of those reports show that companies value SSTI as a critical vulnerability.
+The keywords demonstrate that SSTI often leads to RCE altogether, thus being critical for companies to fix.
+Furthermore, the constant presence of the vulnerability throughout the years shows that SSTI is still a problem that needs to be addressed properly in real-world applications.
 SSTI corresponds to CWE-1336 (Improper Neutralization of Special Elements Used in a Template Engine), which is categorized under the broader CWE-94 (Code Injection).
 Despite having a precise CWE categorization, SSTI often appears under other CWE IDs, making it harder to precisely estimate the number of CVEs related to this vulnerability.
 Nevertheless, we have considered both CVEs categorized under CWE-1336 and searched for \emph{template injection}.
-Table \ref{sec:cves:tab:freq} shows 11 CVEs that feature SSTI vulnerabilities.
+Table \ref{tab:cves} shows 10 CVEs that feature SSTI vulnerabilities.
 The base score highlights how critical these vulnerabilities are when they arise and how RCE is often a direct consequence of SSTI.
 Besides, we can notice that the engines behind these CVEs are often the same (Twig, Velocity, FreeMarker), probably due to their popularity and language usage (Java and PHP).